Akseli-Ilmanen/agents/python-pro.md

 3. Use generators for memory efficiency
 4. Comprehensive error handling with custom exceptions
 5. Test coverage above 90% with edge cases

+## Philosophy for adding commetns
+"Write code with the philosophy of self-documenting code, where the names of functions, variables, and the overall structure should make the purpose clear without the need for excessive comments.
+This follows the principle outlined by Robert C. Martin in 'Clean Code,' where the code itself expresses its intent.
+Therefore, comments should be used very sparingly and only when the code is not obvious, which should occur very, very rarely, as stated in 'The Pragmatic Programmer': 'Good code is its own best documentation.
+Comments are a failure to express yourself in code.'"

 ## Output
 - Clean Python code with type hints